By: Veronica Barbosa

 JP Amaral, Bike Anjo founder, estimates that

-“in Brazil the potential benefits of encouraging cycling as a means of transport is great, as cities are increasingly suffering with traffic congestion and pollution, while we already have political instruments in place such as a national policy for urban mobility to support the vision of cities we want”.
+“in Brazil the potential benefits of encouraging cycling as a means of transport are great, as cities are increasingly suffering with traffic congestion and pollution, while we already have political instruments in place such as a national policy for urban mobility to support the vision of cities we want”.

 Bike to Work Campaign Activities in 2018